February in the garden

 2. Sowing seeds

-Basil and tomato seeds can be sown in pots on a sunny windowsill towards the end of the month.
-We recommend using covered trays to encourage germination even when the temperature drops overnight.
+• Basil and tomatoes: Start basil and tomato seeds in pots on a sunny windowsill towards the end of the month.
+Using covered trays can help with germination, especially if temperatures dip at night.

 3. Tidying, pruning, and prepping